SAP-archive/cloud-cap-nodejs-codejam/README.md

 ## Description

 This repository contains the material for the CodeJam on SAP Cloud Application Programming Model with Node.js.
-Prequisites and recommendations for this CodeJam are documented in the [prerequisites](prerequisites.md) file.
+Prerequisites and recommendations for this CodeJam are documented in the [prerequisites](prerequisites.md) file.

 ### CodeJam overview